 Contingent liabilities are not expected to give rise to any material loss and include guarantees given for group companies.
-The Company has issued joint and several liability undertakings, some as defined in Article 403, Book 2 of the Dutch Civil Code, for almost all Dutch group companies in the Netherlands.
+The Company has issued joint and several liability undertakings, some as defined in Article 403, Book 2 of the Dutch Civil Code, for almost all group companies in the Netherlands and for the group company in Germany.

 These written undertakings have been filed with the Trade Register of the Chamber of Commerce in the respective seat the group company concerned has its registered office.
 The Company is the head of a fiscal unity that includes the Dutch wholly-owned group companies.
 The Company is therefore jointly and severally liable for the tax liabilities of the fiscal unity as a whole.